-- (1) Actual revenues through fiscal 2016 include tax-related settlements exceeding \$10 million each.
-Consensus forecasts for fiscal 2015 through 2018 do not include estimates for tax-related settlements and judgments exceeding \$10 million each. - (2) Revised on December 4, 2012. - (3) Consensus forecast adjusted for subsequent developments during fiscal 2016, other than tax-related settlements exceeding \$10 million each.
-See "Fiscal 2016 and Fiscal 2017 Tax Revenues; Fiscal 2016. - (4) Enacted budget, adjusted for veto overrides, assumes total taxes before transfers of \$26.231 billion, after resolving discrepancies between documents produced by the budget conference committee.
-This figure does not include assumed tax-related settlements exceeding \$10 million each.
+- (1) Actual revenues include tax-related settlements exceeding \$10 million each.
+Consensus forecasts for fiscal 2015 through 2018 do not include estimates for tax-related settlements and judgments exceeding \$10 million each. - (2) Revised on December 4, 2012. - (3) Consensus forecast adjusted for subsequent developments during fiscal 2016, other than tax-related settlements exceeding \$10 million each. - (4) Enacted budget, adjusted for veto overrides, assumes total taxes before transfers of \$26.231 billion, after resolving discrepancies between documents produced by the budget conference committee.
+This figure does not include assumed tax-related settlements exceeding \$10 million each. - (5) Preliminary and subject to change.
+Source: Executive Office for Administration and Finance. - (6) The enacted budget assumes total taxes before transfers of \$26.504 billion, which is based on a consensus estimate of \$27.072 billion adjusted down by \$749 million (including a \$35 million reduction on account of a change in the return filing deadline for corporate and business taxpayers and an \$83 million increase from the personal income tax Part B tax rate reduction not triggering, as assumed in the consensus estimate), and up by \$181 million for the impact of various tax law changes.